- We are committed to always doing what is best for each of our students, to the extent that is possible.

 - We will strive to give equal opportunities to all of our students.

-- We provide a unique audition/casting process, taking place over the course of our first week or two, which enables all students with equal opportunities, regardless of whether or not they have prior experience or training, and regardless of how comfortable they are in new situations.
+- We will cast students based on their natural personalities first and foremost, rather than on external metrics.
+We provide a unique audition/casting process, taking place over the course of our first week or two, which enables all students with equal opportunities, regardless of whether or not they have prior experience or training, and regardless of how comfortable they are in new situations.
 We believe in helping students to feel comfortable, safe, included, etc, and we use a variety of activities to make that happen.
 This process allows the natural personalities of our students to emerge, which helps us to decide how to cast them.

 - We believe in the fundamental principle of theatre, which is that of people being given the opportunity to play characters who are different from who the actors are in real life.
 This gives people unique opportunities to learn and grow, and to empathize more with people who are different from them.